tkurtbond/tkurtbond.github.io/pending/dnd-retro-clones.rst

 .. _OSECF: https://necroticgnome.com/collections/rules/products/old-school-essentials-rules-tome
 .. _OSESRD: https://oldschoolessentials.necroticgnome.com/srd/

-Old School Essentials Advanced Fantasy
+Old-School Essentials Advanced Fantasy
 --------------------------------------

-`Old School Essentials Advanced Fantasy` is the best organized and presented version of the ideas of the classic rules from 1\
+`Old-School Essentials Advanced Fantasy` is the best organized and presented version of the ideas of the classic rules from 1\
 :sup:`st` edition AD&D, scaled to match the 1–14 level scope of the Moldvay/Cook/Marsh Basic/Expert D&D sets.
 If I was starting a new